nuta/resea/README.md

 Resea *[ríːseə]* is an operating system written from scratch.
 Resea is based on pure microkernel: the kernel provdes only essential features such as process, thread, and channel-based IPC (message passing).
-Major features like physical memory allocator, device drivers, file system work in the userland.
+Major features like physical memory allocator and device drivers are implemented as isolated user-space programs.

+Resea aims to be *hackable*: easy to understand the whole design, customize the system, and extend the functionality.

 See **[Documentation](#documentation)** for details.